Society of Garden Designers Awards....

 The Society of Garden Designers announced the winners of the SGD Awards 2019 during its eighth annual award ceremony at the Landmark Hotel in London on Friday 1st February hosted by internationally acclaimed entertainer and member of the inner Magic Circle – Nigel Mead.

 Hardscape was a proud sponsor of the hardscape category award which was won by Gavin McWilliam and Andrew Wilson for their Hertfordshire garden project.
 The judges commented: “Hugely accomplished and impeccably executed.
 Congrats all around!”
-The award was presented by Hardscape’s UK Northern Senior Sales Manager, Anthony Collins.
+The award was presented by Hardscape’s Sales Director, Anthony Collins.

 Other special awards given on the night included the SGD Lifetime Achievement Award – an award granted to an individual who has made an outstanding contribution to the landscape and garden design profession.
 The Award, which is gifted by the Council of the Society of Garden Designers, was given to visionary garden designer and world-renowned plantsman Piet Oudolf.